Intensive Self Care With Cancer - 038

 Pulsed electromagnetic field therapy using the Parmeds (Curatron) Premium Flash with a six-foot butterfly applicator incrementally applied from the base of my skull to the bottom of my pelvis one hour daily.

-I apply a far-infrared heating pad to my lower back and pelvis overnight, keeping it as warm as possible but not so high that it interferes with my sleep.
+I apply a far-infrared heating pad to my lower back and pelvis some nights, keeping it as warm as possible but not so high that it interferes with my sleep.
 This far-infrared heat has helped tremendously with lower back pain.
-I am not saying this is equivalent to therapeutic hyperthermia for cancer, which requires a core body temperature of at least 104 degrees Fahrenheit for at least 60 minutes.

-Acupuncture one to two times a month.
+Acupuncture once a month.
 I love my acupuncture physician, who is extremely compassionate, super smart, and very intuitive.

 Chiropractic adjustment when needed.
 This usually amounts to once every two to three months.

-Neuro-Emotional Technique (NET) once or twice a month.
+Neuro-Emotional Technique (NET) about once a month.
 It has a scientific basis, and my acupuncture physician performs NET whenever needed.

 Gastrointestinal support: